ARMmbed/mbed-littlefs/DESIGN.md

     '---------'---------'  '---------'---------'  '---------'---------'
 ```

-Also one question I've been getting is, what about the root directory?
+Also one question I've been getting is: What about the root directory?
-It can't move so wouldn't the filesystem die as soon as the root blocks
+It can't move, so wouldn't the filesystem die as soon as the root blocks
 develop errors?
 And you would be correct.
 So instead of storing the root
 in the first few blocks of the storage, the root is actually pointed to
 by the superblock.
 The superblock contains a few bits of static data, but